beejjorgensen/bgc/src/bgc_part_3400_threads.md

         thrd_join(t[i], NULL);
     }

-    // And we're done--this calls the destructor (free()) on the string tss_delete(str);
+    // All threads are done, so we're done with this tss_delete(str);
 }
 ```